Small actions matter.

 Save money through biowaste sorting

 When biowaste is sorted out of mixed waste, the emptying interval of the waste container can be extended.
-With the sorting of biowaste, the mixed waste container becomes a so-called dry waste container, in which case its longest possible emptying interval without a separate application is up to eight week throughout the year.
+With the sorting of biowaste, the mixed waste container becomes a so-called dry waste container, in which case its longest possible emptying interval without a separate application is up to eight week.
 If you live along the route of a biowaste collection vehicle, you have the option of setting up joint biowaste collection with, for example, a few of your neighbours.
 Read more about setting up joint collection here.
-A jointly owned container saves money on waste management costs, as shown in the example below.

 Example: Biowaste container shared by five properties in Valkeakoski